Sign in

 Ask Fintool Equity Research AI

-Christopher Glynn's questions to Barrick Gold Corp (B) leadership • Q1 2024
+Christopher Glynn's questions to BARRICK MINING (B) leadership • Q1 2024

 Question

-Christopher Glynn asked for a breakdown of the free cash flow guidance to understand the impact of one-time items like deal taxes and restructuring costs, and also inquired about the specific amount of MB Aerospace-related amortization and the company's stance on potentially excluding it from adjusted EPS.
+Christopher Glynn of Oppenheimer & Co.
+Inc. inquired about the components of the 2024 free cash flow guidance, seeking to understand the impact of one-time items like restructuring and transaction costs.
+He also asked for the specific amount of MB Aerospace acquisition-related amortization and the company's stance on excluding it from adjusted EPS.

 Answer